glimpse-editor/glimpse-editor.github.io/content/about.md

 The major refactoring and de-cluttering work will happen in a future release that "hard forks" from version 2.10.
 At that stage we will be able to consider more radical ideas, new features and fixes that address long-standing complaints.

-Also it would seem a lot of people have expressed an interest in contributing to this fork, which is definitely speeding up progress.
+Also a lot of people have expressed an interest in contributing to this fork, which is definitely speeding up progress.
 The first few days were particularly frantic as we gathered ideas and feedback from the community and started rolling out their choice of project infrastructure.